-Why it's impossible to write with a monkey named Bobo around
+Why it's impossible to write with a monkey named JoJo around

 At least the dictionary inspired someone.